-Embarking on your first foray into beekeeping can be daunting – it can feel like there is so much to learn.
+Embarking on your first foray into beekeeping can be daunting—it can feel like there's so much to learn.
 At one time or another everyone in Flow HQ was a nervous newbie.
-Here are some of our tips to make your journey buzz more smoothly.
+Here are some of our top tips to make your journey buzz more smoothly.

 Find a beekeeping mentor and/or buddy

 Although it is possible to learn through research, there's nothing like learning experientially.
 Pairing up with someone who lives locally and who has some beekeeping experience can help steady any nerves, as well as help to answer any of the (many) questions that you have about looking after your bees and hive.

 Join the club

 Local beekeeping club members can be invaluable for acquiring the knowledge and skills required to keep bees.

 From pests and diseases to laws and regulations and general beekeeping know-how, your local beekeeping club should be able to support you in becoming an educated, responsible and passionate beekeeper.